-You could use this approach of creating valuable posts that either provide some useful insights, share a case study or some form of testimonial from your client, or offer for people to download your freebie as a strategy to constantly generate new leads to talk to 1-2-1 on social media.
+Create valuable social media posts that provide useful insights; share a case study or a testimonial from one of your clients, or offer a freebie to download as a strategy to constantly generate new leads to talk to one-to-one.

-The key is that those posts are not directly promotional so you are not saying in the post something like
+The key is that your posts are not directly promotional, so you are not saying something like:

-And then you go, “So, if you want this and that, then click here to book a time,” or “click here to buy” or, “click here to go to my website.”
-This would be more promotional.
+And then going on to say, “So, if you want this and that, then click here to book a time,” or “click here to buy” or, “click here to go to my website.”

-If you are just sharing something useful, like a tip on “how to get the body of your dream, how to lose ten pounds,” or you share a case study of your client who followed your fitness routine and they have managed to overcome back pain.
-Or, a client who followed your meal plan for four weeks and they managed to stop all the blood pressure medication because now they are absolutely healthy.
-Or, a client who followed your program one-to-one and now their children is super well behaved at home.
+Instead, you want to be sharing something useful, like a tip on “how to get the body of your dreams” or “how to lose ten pounds”.
+Or share a case study of a client who followed your fitness routine and reduced their back pain, or a client who followed your meal plan and managed to stop their blood pressure medication due to their improved health, or perhaps someone followed your one-to-one program and now their children are super well behaved.

-Whatever it is, then you can share these case studies or testimonials, but not necessarily saying “do this, go here, buy here.”
+Whatever it is, share your case studies or testimonials, but not by saying “do this, go here, buy here.”

-You are just providing some useful insights and examples.
-Then, those people who liked your post, they will engage, and then you can start reaching out to them one to one and building those relationships.
+You are just providing some useful insights and examples which people will relate to and engage with.
+You can then start reaching out to them one-to-one and form the know, like and trust factor to build those relationships.

-You might think “isn’t it just easier to post something automatically, or have a Facebook ad?”
+You might think “isn’t it just easier to post something automatically, or run a Facebook ad?”

-First of all, this method is a lot more effective than just necessarily using ads.
-And secondly, it does not cost you anything.
+Firstly, this method is a lot more effective than just running ads.
+And secondly, it doesn’t cost you anything.

 It is a lot easier for you as a solopreneur.
-It is less costly and it is also less risky because you are not investing as much upfront to test your idea and make sure you can get clients and you can generate sales.
+It is less costly and it is also less risky because you are not investing as much upfront in testing your idea and making sure you can get clients and generate sales.

-So, that is strategy I would recommend if you are a purely consulting business and you want to get clients.
+This is the strategy I would recommend if you are purely a consulting business and you want to get clients.

 Marketing Strategies: Online Teaching Business

-If you are an Online Teaching Business, then usually you will be looking to get clients in big numbers.
-You will be launching a course and you do not want to have just five people on the course, you want to have tens and hundreds of people to buy your course.
+If you are running an online teaching business then usually you will be looking to get clients in big numbers.
+You will be launching a course, and you do not want to have just five people buy the course, you want to have tens and hundreds of people buy it.

-If you have an online program, again, you do not want to just have a couple of people to join that program, you want tens and hundreds of people to go through your program.
+Similarly, if you have an online program, you do not want just a couple of people to join your program, you want tens and hundreds of people to join.

-If you have a membership site, you do not want to create content on a weekly or monthly basis if you only have three paying members.
-Again, you want to have the numbers there to support your efforts.
+Or if you have a membership site, you do not want to create content on a weekly or monthly basis if you only have three paying members, you want to have the numbers there to support your efforts.

-For that, you need to have constantly high numbers of buyers of your courses, membership sites, or online programs.
+For your online training business to be successful you need to have constantly high numbers of buyers of your courses, membership sites, or online programs.

-But, to get a high number of leads, it is going to be extremely difficult for your to just build those leads through only one-to-one relationships, especially if you are trying to sell like a $97 Ecourse.
+In order to get high numbers of buyers, you first need to generate high numbers of leads into your sales funnel which you can then convert into clients.
+To generate high numbers of leads, it is going to be extremely difficult for you to build those leads through only one-to-one relationships, especially if you are trying to sell something like a $97 E-course.

-So, this is where all these automated marketing, funnels, online systems really comes into play.
-Because now, you can start automating lead generation, you can start automating conversion, you can start automating engagement, product delivery, because you are working now with a big bulk of clients and leads.
+This is where automated marketing, funnels and online systems really come into play.
+You need to start automating lead generation, conversion, engagement and product delivery because you are working with a large number of clients and leads.

-Doing it one-to-one is just going to be completely crazy and it will take up all your time, and that is not what you want to do.
+Doing it one-to-one is just going to be completely crazy and it will take up all your time.

-With the funnels, you could have your freebie at the top, that generates interest from the market place.
-And then, as people sign up for the freebie, they get the next stage in your funnel where you start building relationships, engage those buyers in order to convert them into sales.
+If you are running an online teaching business where you share courses, programs and memberships sites, this is where you need to build those funnels.
+You could have your freebie at the top, which generates interest from the marketplace; then, as people sign up for your freebie, they get to the next stage in your funnel where you start building relationships and engage with those people in order to convert them into sales.

-And, as they become engaged, they like you, they know and trust you, and then they will buy your products and then they go further down the funnel to the next level.
+As people become engaged, they get to like, know and trust you; then they will buy your products and go further down the funnel to the next level.

-You need to have those various funnels stacked up, and track all your metrics so you really know what is working.
-Because once you start working with large numbers in your business in terms of leads and investment into getting those leads, you want to really understand clearly what kind of marketing works for you, what is not working for you.
+You need to have those various funnels stacked up and track all your metrics so you really know what is working.
+Once you start working with large numbers in terms of leads and investment into getting those leads, you want to really understand clearly what kind of marketing works for you and what is not working.

 Spending on Ads

-Is it always the case to just investing more into cheap ads and getting more leads?
-Or, is it better to invest more in more expensive ads that generate less leads but more of those leads become clients?
+Is it better to invest more money into cheap ads which generate more leads, or is it better to invest more money into expensive ads which generate fewer leads, but of a higher quality, with more of those leads converting into clients?

 You always need to be clear.

-Is it best for me to spend a thousand dollar for these ads that are going to generate thousand leads, but only a five people will buy?
+Is it better to invest $1000 for ads that are going to generate 1000 leads, but only 5 leads will buy?

 - $1000 investment >> 1000 leads ($1/lead) >> 5 sales x $100 = $500

-Or, is better for me to spend a thousand dollars on this ad that is going to generate 500 leads, but a hundred of them will buy?
+Or, is better to invest $1000 on an ad that is going to generate 500 leads, but 100 leads will buy?

 - $1000 investment >> 500 leads ($2/lead) >> 100 sales x $100 = $10,000

-But in order for you to really understand those metrics, you need to have good reporting systems and analytics in place.
+In order for you to really understand your own metrics you need to have good reporting systems and analytics in place.

 Use a CRM System

-When you are just building relationships one to one in a consulting business, you do not need to worry as much about those analytics and numbers.
-You could just have a simple Excel spreadsheet where you list all the people that you started conversations with, where those conversations went, and then if you need to follow up with them.
-Or you could have a simple CRM system.
+When you are building relationships in a one-to-one consulting business, you do not need to worry as much about those analytics and numbers.
+You could just have a simple Excel spreadsheet where you list all the people that you started conversations with, where those conversations went, and if you need to follow them up.
+Or you could use a simple CRM system.

-In my business, I use Capsule CRM.
-But there are also others like Zoho and Insightly, which can help you track those conversations that you had with prospects, if they converted into buyers, if not, when you need to follow up, and also the outcomes of your previous email exchanges and conversations.
+In my business, I use Capsule CRM, but there are also others such as Zoho and Insightly, which can help you track those conversations that you had with prospects, log if they converted into buyers, if not, when you need to follow up, and also the outcomes of your previous email exchanges and conversations.

-So, if you do follow up with someone in six months, you can review what has been said previously, and then you can resume the conversation from the point in which you left.
+So, if you do follow up with someone in six months, you can review what has been said previously, and then you can resume the conversation from the point at which you left it.

 Understand YOUR Business

-Now, if you want your business to be a combination of Consulting and Coaching and Online Teaching, that is where you clearly need to understand which part of your marketing supports which part of your business.
+If you want your business to be a combination of a consulting/coaching business AND an online teaching business, this is where you need to clearly understand which part of your marketing supports which part of your business.

-It may seem complicated with all these different strategies that you need to implement in order to be successful, when actually, it can be a lot more simpler and a lot easier!
+It may seem complicated with all these different strategies that you need to implement in order to be successful, when actually, it can be made a lot simpler and a lot easier!

 I’m here to help.
-Feel free to book a free Marketing Discovery call to discuss your specific business requirements, challenges and how they can be addresses in the most cost-effective way.
+Feel free to book a free Marketing Discovery call with me to discuss your specific business requirements, challenges and how they can be addressed in the most cost-effective way.